Universal Rank Inference via Residual Subsampling with Application to Large Networks: Real data analysis

 \section{Real data analysis}

 We consider a popularly studied network of political blogs assembled by \cite{Adamic05}.
 The nodes are blogs over the period of two months before the 2004 U.S. Presidential Election.
 The edges are the web links between the blogs.
 These blogs have known political divisions and were labeled into two communities ($K=2$) by \cite{Adamic05} -- the liberal and conservative communities.
 This blog data has been frequently used in the literature, see \cite{Karrer2011}, \cite{zhao2012} and \cite{L16} among others.
 It is widely believed to follow a degree corrected block model.
-For the readers' convenience, we cite a graph (Figure \ref{fig:blogdata}) from \cite{Karrer2011}, which modeled the data using the degree corrected block model.
 Following the literature, we ignore the directions and study only the largest connected component, which has $n=1222$ nodes.
 Consider the following two hypothesis tests:

-\cite{L16} considered {\textbf{(HT2)}} and obtained test statistic values 1172.3 and 491.5, corresponding to the test without bootstrap and with bootstrap, receptively.
+\cite{L16} considered {\textbf{(HT2)}} and obtained test statistic values 1172.3 and 491.5, corresponding to the test without bootstrap and with bootstrap, respectively.
 Both are much larger than the critical value (about 1.454) from the Tracy-Widom distribution, and thus the null hypothesis in {\textbf{(HT2)}} was strongly rejected.
 This is not surprising because the testing procedure in \cite{L16} is based on the SBM.
 It is possible that the model is misspecified when applying the tests therein.

 RIRS does not depend on any specific network model structure and is expected to be more robust to model misspecification.
 Since most of the diagonal entries of $\bbX$ are zero, we use the test statistic $T_n$.
 Noticing that the observed data matrix $\bbX$ is non-symmetric, we consider two simple transformations: